 We Provide Transitional Housing for Women and Their Children

 Christina’s House was designed to provide transitional housing for women and their children but more importantly to offer and provide emotional, spiritual, physical support, and education as they transition from homelessness to permanent, stable living environments.
-Unique to Christina’s House is that each woman will work with their own volunteer mentor.
-The mentors will guide and offer encouragement to the mothers as they navigate their way from homelessness to providing for themselves and their children in a stable home environment.

 Many women and children in the Springfield area go without housing on a daily basis.
 Children have no place to call home and no place to feel safe.
 The lives of these little ones are forever changed; their nutrition suffers putting them at risk for health concerns and their psychological health may be damaged.
 The voices of those little ones called out to us for help.